Tim Black: Later work and experience

 Services to launch its first overseas programme with the opening of the Well Woman Centre in Dublin, Ireland.
 In 1978 a non-profit society, known as Parivar Seva Sanstha was opened in India under the management of Peter Lawton.
 These were soon followed by programmes in Sri Lanka and Kenya.
 Henrietta Search, who joined MSI in 1985, remembers how Tim and a small team strove to achieve more than their limited resources could really sustain.

-"I arrived one day at the centre in Whitfield Street and it became apparent that no one had thought about an office for me", says Henrietta.

-"Tim introduced me to people in various rooms saying 'is there room for Henrietta in here?’ to which the answer was always 'no'.
-Finally it was decided that I should share a room in the basement with two enormous reclining chairs, but vacate it on Fridays, removing all the office paraphernalia, so that it could be used as a vasectomy recovery room!”

 Despite being a doctor himself, Black was sometimes critical of the involvement of the medical profession in family planning, says Atula Nanayakkara, former Chief Executive of Population Services Lanka: